Migrate from Compact 7 to Compact 2013 (Compact 2013)

 Describes how to optimize the startup time, ROM usage, and runtime performance of your Compact 2013 OS.

-Compact 2013 is completely aligned with the Microsoft Visual Studio 2012 Update 2, which means you can now use the same development environment and tools to build applications for both Windows desktop and Windows Embedded Compact.
+Compact 2013 is completely aligned with the Microsoft Visual Studio 2013, which means you can now use the same development environment and tools to build applications for both Windows desktop and Windows Embedded Compact.
 In addition, Compact 2013 has incorporated Expression Blend to design applications for compact devices.
-It is now called Expression Blend for Visual Studio 2012.
+It is now called Blend.

 - Expression Blend and XAML for Windows Embedded